LDMX Software

 Referenced by EventFile(), importRunHeaders(), nextEvent(), setupEvent(), and updateParent().

-◆ preCloneRules_
+◆ pre_clone_rules_

-std::vector<std::pair<std::string, bool> > framework::EventFile::preCloneRules_
+std::vector<std::pair<std::string, bool> > framework::EventFile::pre_clone_rules_

 private